top of page

 Whether I’m surfing, walking the shore with my rescued dogs, or simply taking in the horizon, the ocean continues to inspire me.

 My love for travel has taken me to many incredible places, each offering its own unique experiences.
 While I was originally drawn to destinations with great surf, over time my travels have expanded to include a wide range of locations rich in culture and natural beauty.
 I’ve also always held a deep respect for connecting with wildlife in their natural environments.
-Some of my most memorable experiences include surfing with dolphins, swimming with sea turtles and free diving with whale sharks; observing koala bears; and sharing the jungle alongside monkeys while I was living in Costa Rica for a few years.
+Some of my most memorable experiences include surfing with dolphins, swimming with sea turtles and free diving with whale sharks; observing koala bears; and sharing the jungle alongside monkeys and parrots while I was living in Costa Rica for a few years.

 When I’m not in or near the water, I find a sense of peace in the mountains—whether hiking, snowboarding, or simply being in nature.